-According to the Energy Commission's definitions, a measure is cost effective if the benefit-to-cost (B/C) ratio is greater than 1.0.
-The B/C ratio is calculated by dividing the cost benefits realized over 15/30 years by the total incremental costs, which includes maintenance costs for 15/30 years.
-The B/C ratio was calculated using 2023 PV projected costs and cost savings.
-HVAC savings are calculated over 15 years whereas Central HPWH savings are calculated over 30 years.
+The B/C ratio is calculated by dividing the cost benefits realized over 30 years by the total incremental costs, which includes maintenance costs for 30 years.
+The B/C ratio was calculated using 2023 Present Value (PV) projected costs and cost savings.